edlund/Mashup/README.md

 ones available could be a good fit.
 Once a platform had been selected, the next step would be to set up CI/CD and to tweak the automatic scaling.

+The Dockerfile is a good start for the actual deployment, but it was written in a haste and should probably be reworked a little before used in production.
+HC SVNT DRACONES and all that...

 ## Next Steps

 If I were to take this "to the next level", where would I begin?